 Master Tabura passed away in August 2013 in California.
 He is survived by his wife, Lois; sons Barron and Casey; daughter Gordena (DeeDee) Gibbs; and siblings Sally (Cadiente), Helen, Ron, Brian and Valentia.

-According to Lois, Master Tabura’s dying request was to have his ashes scattered where he felt most at home: here in Lahaina.
+According to Lois, Master Tabura’s dying request was to have his ashes scattered where he felt most at home, in Lahaina.

-To honor that request, a service is scheduled for 10 a.m. on Saturday, Feb.
-15, at Waiola Church at 535 Wainee St. in Lahaina.
-A celebration of life potluck will follow the service at the Na ‘Aikane O Maui Cultural Center at 562 Front St. in Lahaina.
+To honor that request, a service was held on Saturday, Feburary, 15, 2013 at Waiola Church in Lahaina.
+A celebration of life potluck followed the service at the Na ‘Aikane O Maui Cultural Center in Lahaina.

 “He was a very approachable master who never forgot where he was from, and he was proud to be a boarder from Lahainaluna,” said Lois.
 “He was simple in his philosophies but still mysterious in his ways.”